jessyuqiu/jessyuqiu.github.io/teaching.md

 ## Selected Student Feedback

 *From anonymous teaching evaluations.*
-> “it was very well structured in terms of how classes were taught and also the chronology of the course made a lot of sense, each new topic was tied back to previous topics.”
+> “It was very well structured in terms of how classes were taught and also the chronology of the course made a lot of sense, each new topic was tied back to previous topics.”

 — Intro Microeconomic Theory, Summer 2025 (Instructor)